adamsanderson/metric_adapter/README.markdown

 MetricAdapter
 ==============

-There are a [ton of static analyzers for ruby](http://xkcd.com/927/), each providing different insightful metrics.
-What do you do when you want to use more than one of them?
+At [LiquidPlanner](http://liquidplanner.com), we wanted to build some tools to help us analyze our code.
+There are a [ton of static analyzers for ruby](http://xkcd.com/927/), each providing different insightful metrics, so there's no need to write a new analyzer.
+But what do you do when you want to use more than one of them?

 Each analyzer takes a different configuration, and provides results in different formats.
 MetricAdapter solves the latter problem by converting the results of each analyzer into a common format.

 Now you can take all of these wonderful libraries and combine their results without worrying about how they internally represent their metrics.